Green bean succotash recipes

 In late-summer gardeners will often have a surplus of corn and green beans in their veggie patches.
 Are you looking for new ways to tempt the family?

 Corn and beans are staples in many parts of the world.
-The combination of a starch and a protein is vital for our wellness, and many folk are turning away from animal to vegetable amino-acids to supplement their diets; that means legumes, of course.
+The combination of a starch and a protein is vital for our wellness.
+Many folk are turning away from animal to vegetable amino-acids to supplement their diets; that means legumes, of course.

-Most often in the western world, corn and beans would both be canned; frankly, not very exciting for your succotash; and far too much added sugar and salt.
-But home-grown mealies, as we call them, and green Witsa climbers make an absolutely delicious dish.
+Most often in the western world, corn and beans would both be canned.
+Frankly, that's not very exciting for your succotash; and far too much added sugar and salt.
+But home-grown mealies, as we call them and green Witsa climbers make an absolutely delicious dish.

 If you want really tasty-food, don't think McDonalds and Applebys; just start planting a few seeds in your own backyard.